sush1lemon/nuxt-socket.io/README.md

 https://nuxt-socket.onrender.com

 ### How does this works?
-By using a custom build of nitropack that contains the socket.io server, creating custom preset and a custom entry file, we can add the socket.io server.
+By using a custom build of nitropack that contains the socket.io server, we can add the socket.io server.
 ### Related Files

 **Custom Nitropack Build**